 Economic and social participation of vulnerable displaced persons

-Title: Economic and social participation of vulnerable displaced people and local populations in the Caucasus
+Title: Economic and social participation of vulnerable displaced per-sons and the local population in the South Caucasus (EPIC)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Countries: Multi-state project, South Caucasus, Georgia, Armenia, Azerbai-jan